DigitallyHappy/toggle-field-for-backpack/readme.md

 This package provides a ```toggle``` field type for the [Backpack for Laravel](https://backpackforlaravel.com/) administration panel.
 The ```toggle``` field allows admins to **easily toggle a boolean variable**.

-## IMPORTANT NOTE

-** This package has been created to make it easy for developers to share their custom fields with the Backpack community.
+**This package has been created to make it easy for developers to share their custom fields with the Backpack community.
 You can use this package to get the ```toggle``` field type, sure.
 But you can also fork it, to create a Backpack addon.
 For more information on how to do this, check out Backpack's addon docs.**

 ## Screenshots